apollographql/apollo-server/docs/source/federation/migrating-from-stitching.md

 ### Adding resolvers to the federated services

-Following the previous steps ensures that the stitching gateway will still work with federatin, but doesn't quite cover everything needed.
+Following the previous steps ensures that the stitching gateway will still work with federation, but doesn't quite cover everything needed.
 This step is to write resolvers at the service-level that previously existed at the gateway.

 Inside of `mergeSchemas`, we declare `resolvers` that look to a service and manually call an existing field using `delegateToSchema`.
 And example of one of these resolvers is: